TOGETHER WE CAN Effect Change for Every New Yorker

 Why volunteer?

-The League receives many requests to set up and staff voter registration tables at various organizations and locations throughout the five boroughs.
-Let’s work to improve New York State’s ranking as 46th in the nation for voter turnout.
+The League receives many requests to set up and staff voter registration tables, Get-Out-The-Vote activities and schedule League speakers at various organizations and locations throughout the five boroughs.
+As a volunteer with the League of Women Voters, your work at any of these events will help to improve New York State’s ranking as 46th in the nation for voter turnout.
 Voter registration is vital even in years when there’s no presidential election: every year people become eligible to vote by turning 18, moving to New York or becoming citizens, and there are important upcoming NYC and state elections.
+But getting people registered is only part of our work – encouraging them to vote is a bigger challenge.

 Sign Up, It’s Easy!